 The process of obtaining funding varies depending on the source of funding.
 For example, startup grants have different steps and qualifications to receive funding than venture capitalists will require.
 There are, however, two things you’ll need to do to gain startup funding: write a well-crafted business plan and research the applicable funding options for your startup.

-Can you get funding with just an idea?
+Can you get funding with just a business idea?

 There are certain grants and other funding opportunities that fund startups solely based on an idea or concept.
 However, more often than not, you will need to develop a business plan before applying for funding.